Internal medicine

 About Various Vaccinations

 Vaccination is one of the most effective medical measures for preventing infectious diseases and reducing their severity.
-Rather than "treating a disease after it occurs," regular vaccination is recommended as a measure to "prevent illness or minimize its severity."
+Rather than "treating illnesses after they occur," regular vaccination is recommended as a preparedness measure to "avoid getting sick or prevent severe illness."

 Our clinic offers a wide range of voluntary, routine, and publicly funded vaccinations for adults, and we also accommodate same-day vaccinations without an appointment.

-VPD (Vaccine Preventable Diseases) is an abbreviation for diseases that can be prevented by vaccines.
-By preventing diseases such as influenza, pneumococcal disease, shingles, hepatitis B, HPV, rubella, and tetanus, which can be avoided, we protect quality of life and healthy life expectancy.
+VPD (Vaccine Preventable Diseases) is an acronym for diseases that can be prevented by vaccination.
+By preventing diseases that can be avoided, such as influenza, pneumococcal disease, shingles, hepatitis B, HPV, rubella, and tetanus, we protect your quality of life and healthy lifespan.

 Vaccines Available at Our Clinic

-Influenza Vaccine All ages 6 months and older Self-pay ¥3,500–¥4,500 / Publicly funded for seniors Annually October–December, 1 dose (2 doses for those under 13)
+Influenza Vaccine All ages 6 months and older 4,400 yen Annually Oct-Dec, 1 dose (2 doses for under 13)

-COVID-19 Vaccine Depends on age group Publicly funded/Self-pay (depending on period) Routine vaccination (autumn/winter)
+COVID-19 Vaccine By age group Please inquire Routine vaccination (autumn/winter)

-Measles-Rubella Combined Vaccine (MR) Adults with insufficient antibodies Self-pay around ¥10,000 1–2 doses
+MMR Vaccine (Measles, Rubella) Adults with insufficient antibodies 9,900 yen 1-2 doses

-Varicella (Chickenpox) Vaccine Adults who have not had chickenpox Self-pay around ¥8,000 2 doses
+Chickenpox Vaccine Adults who have not had chickenpox 8,800 yen 2 doses

 Mumps Vaccine

-HPV Vaccine (Gardasil 9) Female / Male Publicly funded (eligible age) / Self-pay approx. ¥30,000 per dose 3 doses over 6 months (2 doses for those under 15)
+HPV Vaccine (Gardasil 9) Female/Male Please inquire 3 doses over 6 months (2 doses for under 15)

-Pertussis-containing Vaccine (Tdap) Adults Self-pay around ¥5,000 Every 10 years
+Pertussis-containing Vaccine (Tdap) Adults 5,500 yen Every 10 years

-Meningococcal Vaccine Individuals planning to study/travel abroad Self-pay around ¥20,000 1 dose
+Meningococcal Vaccine Those planning overseas study/travel Please inquire 1 dose

-※ The availability of vaccines may vary by season.
-Please inquire in advance if the vaccine you wish to receive is available at our clinic.
+* The availability of vaccines may vary by season.
+Please inquire in advance to confirm if the vaccine you wish to receive is available at our clinic.

 Recommended Vaccination Schedule